vit-lebediev/dwr-wp-plugin/README.md

 Should be the same as the values you set in shop settings.

 * Default donation amount
-The default amount set to the widget with a field for specifying donation, and default amount which will be used for compact button.
+The default amount set to the widget with a field for specifying donation, and default amount which will be used for a compact button.

 * Robokassa transaction description
 The description of a Robokassa shop transaction.
 Will be displayed in the list of operations in admin panel of the shop.